-Final Exam

-Due Date: Class 10
+Final Exam Due Date: Class 10

-Description: Students will be required to write a final exam covering the content of classroom learning and assigned text and other readings.
-The exam will consist of approximately 125.
+Students will be required to write a final exam on covering the content of classroom learning and assigned text readings.
+The exam will contain 125 multiple-choice questions and will be worth 30% of the student's final grade.